haozez/aimi_uls_final/README.md

 Folder structure:
 - `extensions/nnunetv2`: Our main contributions, including new loss functions with complementary experiment planners and network trainers.
 - `misc_scripts`: Miscellaneous scripts, including data preprocessing, data sampling, and job scripts.
-- `nnUNet`: The full nnUNet package with our modifications added; for replication purposes.
+- `nnUNet`: The full nnU-Net package with our modifications added; for replication purposes.
 - `sample_docker_container`: An example Docker container for inference.
 Should be modified to include the trained model weights.

 ### Our main contributions: experimentation with new loss functions